You are currently viewing Powers of SEBI And its Functions

 1. Protective Function:

-The protective function implies SEBI’s role in protecting the investor interest and others.
+The protective function implies SEBI’s role in protecting investor interests and those of others.
 It provides direction and conducts awareness programs to help financial backers make informed choices.
 The protective function includes the following activities:

 1. SEBI prohibits insider trading: Insider trading is the practice of a company’s directors, employees, and promoters buying or selling securities.
 SEBI prohibits companies from purchasing their shares from the secondary market to prevent such trading.